IWH-DPE Call for Applications – Fall 2020 Intake

 - Certificates and transcripts of grades: A transcript from each college or university is required.
 The degree certificate is not sufficient.
 The transcript should show courses, grades and degrees received, mentioning rank or distinction if applicable.
 A translation is required for any transcript in a language other than English or German.
 If you have not yet finished your current degree, please attach a preliminary grade report (again in English or German).

-- GRE: All applicants must upload their General GRE's test taker's copy in the online application as well as send it via the testing service.
+- GRE: Applicants are encouraged to submit their GRE test score.
+Applicants who do, have to upload their General GRE's test taker's copy in the online application as well as send it via the testing service.
 We do not require or accept GRE subject tests.
 The GRE may not be substituted with the GMAT.
 GRE scores should not be older than two years.
 Ask the Educational Testing Service (ETS) to report your test scores using the following DI code: 4051.

 - Letters of recommendation: Two letters of recommendation are required from faculty who are able to assess your academic ability and potential.